Solar Lighting Design Guide: Sizing, Aesthetics, and More

 Batteries aren’t typically buried since after 5 years they’ll need to be replaced (average timespan).
 However, when presentation and aesthetics are more important than component accessibility, you can opt to place the battery underground.
 This is also a good way to regulate battery temperature if there are extreme temperatures to consider--gel lead-acid batteries don’t fare well in extreme cold.

-There are some “checkmarks” that lights need to hit in order to be considered “best” for public use.
+There are some “checkmarks” that lights need to hit in order to be considered “best” for public use or a street lighting design layout.
 The first is called International Dark Sky Association (IDA) Compliance.
 This is a set of guidelines to ensure lighting isn’t harmful to living organisms.

 The IDA recommends light fixtures that do not have a “spillover” of light past the 180-degree plane of a fixtures angle.
 If light escapes the fixture past this plane for whatever reason, this is a telltale sign of a poor-quality fixture.